Home Privacy Policy Feedback Link to us Site Map Forums

-Excel: Create a column that must contain unique values in Excel 2003/XP/2000/97
+MS Excel 2003: Create a column that must contain unique values

-Question: I'm looking for tips which can help me in creating a data column (Alphanumeric) in Excel 2003/XP/2000/97 where each row has to hold unique data.
+Question: I'm looking for tips which can help me in creating a data column (Alphanumeric) in Microsoft Excel 2003/XP/2000/97 where each row has to hold unique data.
 If a user enters a duplicate value in the column, the spreadsheet should not accept this value.

 Answer: There are several "events" available within an Excel spreadsheet where you can place VBA code.
 In your case, we want to check for a duplicate value when the "Worksheet_Change" event fires.

-Let's take a look at an example.
+Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)